Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 This guide explains how to implement your own AI player for the game.

+{% include warning.html content="
+AI players are not supported in the WebGL build of the game.
+"%}

 {% include important.html content="
 Before reading further, please make sure that you know the rules of the game, which can be found in the [user guide](../UserDocs/index).
 I also highly recommend reading the [documentation](../TechnicalDocs/core/index) for the *Project-L Core* library.
 "%}